ayub937/ayub937/README.md

-Hello World! 👋 I'm Ayub, a recent Computer Science graduate from the University of London.
+Hello World! 👋 I'm Ayub, a recent Computer Science graduate from the University of Kingston.
 I'm passionate about building scalable applications using Python and sharing my knowledge with others through tech talks and workshops.

 🔭 Currently exploring new opportunities in software development and data science